insight-platform/Savant/samples/template/README.md

 This sample is intended to help users to start developing a custom Savant module.
 It provides:

-* A module with a simple pipeline that includes basic Savant elements and dev features.
+* A [module](src/module/module.yml) with a simple pipeline that includes basic Savant elements and dev features.
-* Scripts with pyfunc and drawfunc templates.
+* Scripts with [pyfunc](src/module/custom_pyfunc.py) and [drawfunc](src/module/overlay_draw_spec.py) templates.
-* A script demonstrating basic Client SDK usage.
+* A [script](src/client/run.py) demonstrating basic Client SDK usage.
 * Easy dev environment setup with either Docker Compose or devcontainer configuration files.
+* Jaeger tracing platform service that allows to collect and inspect module's pipeline traces.
+* Supporting Savant services such as Always On Sink adapter and Uri Input script that allow to send a video to the module and receive stream output.
 * All of the above is setup to be ready to run, with no additional configuration needed.

 See [documentation](https://insight-platform.github.io/Savant/) for more information.